drug-design/course/docs/chapters/adme-properties.md

 #### A Drug Metabolism Inhibited by Another Drug

-In some cases,  exposure to one xenobiotic substance can interfere with the metabolism of another.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-metabolism-inhibited-by-another-drug-7446dae5'><i class='fa fa-play' aria-hidden='true'></i></button>In some cases,  exposure to one xenobiotic substance can interfere with the metabolism of another.
 Of particular clinical importance is the situation in which the metabolism of one drug is inhibited by another drug.
 For example, the pro-drug terfenadine is metabolized by CYP3A4 and converted into the pharmacologically active antihistaminic metabolite fexofenadine.
 The antifungal drug ketoconazole blocks the CYP3A4 terfenadine metabolism, which then accumulates in toxic amounts and can result in fatal cardiac arrhythmias.
 *[nce]: New Chemical Entity: a compound not previously described.